avrdudes/avr-libc/README.md

 contains a lot of auxiliary functionality targeted to the AVR controller family.
-Further, it includes customizable startup code, tailored to work together with the linker scripts provided by the GNU binutils, so for most AVR applications, there is usually no need to provide project-specific files for that purpose.
+Further, it includes customizable startup code, tailored to work together with the linker scripts provided by the GNU Binutils, so for most AVR applications, there is usually no need to provide project-specific files for that purpose.

 See the [documentation](https://www.nongnu.org/avr-libc/user-manual/)